Paragraphs and Essays

 Unless you are writing specialized report such as a scientific research paper or a feasibility study that may otherwise show the purpose of a paragraph such as a heading , a well written paragraph must have a topic sentence which states what the paragraph is about.

+Whether you are writing a paragraph for a specific assignment, an academic essay, a research paper, or a simple letter, each paragraph should include a topic sentence.
 The topic sentence should be the first sentence of the paragraph so that the reader knows what the paragraph is about.
 The topic sentence in a body paragraph of an essay must be support for the thesis: a reason why the thesis is true or accurate.

 The rest of the sentences in the paragraph of an essay support, elaborate, and/or further explain the topic sentence.